 The degree of Master of Theology (by Research) is validated by the University of Glasgow.

-Fuller detail may be found in the Master of Theology (By Research) Degree Regulations and Information.
+Fuller detail may be found in the Master of Theology (By Research) Programme Handbook (PDF).

-Check out this video, where Dr Sinclair Ferguson and M.Th student Andy Longwe explain to prospective students what the Master of Theology (Research) programme involves.
+In this video, Dr Sinclair Ferguson and M.Th student Andy Longwe explain to prospective students what the Master of Theology (Research) programme involves.

 Candidates will be required to submit a 40,000-words thesis.
 They will normally be required to undergo an oral examination based on their research.
 In addition, full-time candidates will be expected to attend the programme of postgraduate seminars arranged by the Seminary.
 Part-time candidates will be expected to attend those seminars relevant to the subject of their own research.This is a research-based degree involving either one year of full-time (on-campus) study or two years part-time (off-campus) study.
 The research may cover biblical studies, theological studies, historical studies, pastoral studies and missiological studies.
 The main supervisor for each candidate will be a member of Edinburgh Theological Seminary teaching staff.
 There will be a second supervisor appointed by the University of Glasgow.